Analysis | Could the Supreme Court give Republicans more control over how to run elections?

 The case against it

 Did our Founding Fathers, who so carefully weighed checks and balances in government, really mean to give one body absolute authority over elections?
-The longer-standing reading of the elections clause in the Constitution is that when it says “the Legislature thereof,” it means all of state government — the legislature, state courts, the governor, ballot initiatives by citizens, and the state constitution that governs it all.
+The longer-standing reading of the elections clause in the Constitution is that when it says “the Legislature thereof,” it means all of state government — the legislature, state courts, the governor, ballot initiatives by citizens and the state constitution that governs it all.

 “The Framers’ inclusion of the Elections Clause was driven by two overlapping concerns of current relevance: a focus on representation and a distrust of state lawmakers,” write scholars Becker and Waldman.

-“The evidence shows that the framers of the Elector Appointment and Elections Clauses … expected that state constitutions would impose substantive limitations on ‘legislatures,’” writes researcher Hayward Smith.
+“The evidence shows that the framers of the Elector Appointment and Elections Clauses … expected that state constitutions would impose substantive limitations on ‘legislatures,’ ” writes researcher Hayward Smith.

 For a century, the Supreme Court has agreed with this interpretation in cases, as recently as 2015 in a gerrymandering case in Arizona.

-What could happen if the court takes up a case on this
+What could happen if the court takes up a case on this?

 If the court takes this doctrine up and agrees with it, it could mean politicians could gerrymander without courts stepping in.
 Or that courts can’t chime in on voting laws that may violate the state constitution.
 Or in its most extreme example, that legislatures could decide how to allocate electoral votes in a presidential race without being boxed in by courts or their constitution.
 (Though there is a clause in the Constitution that says Congress can step in to overrule such a scenario.)

 For now this is still a hypothetical.
-If the court takes up the case, we don’t know if the justices have the votes to do make any substantial changes to how elections are run.
+If the court takes up the case, we don’t know if the justices have the votes to make any substantial changes to how elections are run.
 They’d need five votes.
 The court has a 6-3 conservative majority.

 But some legal scholars theorize that interpreting “legislature” to mean only “legislature” could go too far even for some conservative members of the court.

-Helen White & Cameron Kistler, writing in Election Law Blog, note that before she got on the court, Justice Amy Coney Barrett warned against using just the dictionary definition of the words in the Constitution to make law: “Justice Barrett has previously emphasized that written language ‘is a social construct’ that ‘cannot be understood out of context.’”
+Helen White and Cameron Kistler, writing in Election Law Blog, note that before she got on the court, Justice Amy Coney Barrett warned against using just the dictionary definition of the words in the Constitution to make law: “Justice Barrett has previously emphasized that written language ‘is a social construct’ that ‘cannot be understood out of context.’ ”

 But conservatives are closer than they’ve ever been to making the law of the land a once-marginal legal theory that gives state politicians more, unchecked power in how elections are run — right as these legislatures came under extreme pressure to overturn legitimate election results.